dkbrummitt/diverseiq.com/content/team/delicia-brummitt.md

 draft: false
 weight: 100
 promoted: true
-summary: Meet Delicia Brummitt, the tech expert behind DiverseIQ, a cutting-edge professional training SAAS platform.
+summary: Meet Delicia Brummitt, the tech expert behind DiversifyIQ, a cutting-edge professional training SAAS platform.
 With 15+ years of experience in software development and engineering, she's architected and maintained revenue-generating applications that consistently make $78+M USD annually.
-Now, she's on a mission to empower individuals and organizations with DiverseIQ.
+Now, she's on a mission to empower individuals and organizations with DiversifyIQ.
 Ready to level up your tech skills?
 Look no further than Delicia.
 ---

-# The Tech Expert Driving Change: Delicia Brummitt's Journey to Building DiverseIQ
+# The Tech Expert Driving Change: Delicia Brummitt's Journey to Building DiversifyIQ

 Are you looking to level up your skills in the tech industry?
-Meet Delicia Brummitt, the brilliant mind behind DiverseIQ, a cutting-edge professional training SAAS platform.
+Meet Delicia Brummitt, the brilliant mind behind DiversifyIQ, a cutting-edge professional training SAAS platform.
 Delicia has over 15 years of experience in software development and engineering, making her a seasoned expert in the field.

 ## From Small Startups to Fortune 50 Companies